“The meaning of life is not what happens to people.”

 “No it’s not.
 The meaning of life is what happens between people.”

 When you are choosing a therapist, it can be confusing to understand what everything means and who is right for you.
-I work in an integrative, relational way, which means that my training has taught me a variety of types of psychotherapy, including but not limited to psychodynamic, person-centred, existential therapy, transactional analysis, neuroscience-based attachment theories, mindfulness, CBT and gestalt.
+I work in an integrative, relational way, which means that my training has taught me a variety of types of psychotherapy, including but not limited to psychodynamic, person-centred, existential and transpersonal therapy, transactional analysis, neuroscience-based attachment theories, body and trauma, mindfulness, and gestalt therapy.

 In my practice, I work with individuals to develop ways that work for you.
 That could mean a different type of psychotherapeutic approach for different issues you bring.